wallarm/product-documentation/docs/2.18/updating-migrating/nginx-modules.md

 [dynamic-dns-resolution-nginx]:     ../admin-en/configure-dynamic-dns-resolution-nginx.md
 [enable-libdetection-docs]:         ../admin-en/configure-parameters-en.md#wallarm_enable_libdetection

-# Updating Linux WAF packages
+# Updating Linux node packages

-These instructions describe the steps to update Linux WAF packages to version 2.18.
-Linux WAF packages are packages installed in accordance with one of the following instructions:
+These instructions describe the steps to update Linux node packages to version 2.18.
+Linux node packages are packages installed in accordance with one of the following instructions:

 * [NGINX `stable` module](../waf-installation/nginx/dynamic-module.md)
 * [Module for NGINX from CentOS/Debian repositories](../waf-installation/nginx/dynamic-module-from-distr.md)